ionic-zone/ionic.zone/_drafts/_articles/cli.md

 The `cap` in `npx cap` obviously stands for "Capacitor", which would have been a bit too long to type regularly.

-But did you notice the `npx` in front of it? `npx` is a [relatively new tool](http://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) from the team behind `npm` that allows you to run npm packages as CLI tools without globally installing them.
+But did you notice the `npx` in front of it? `npx` is a [relatively new "package runner"](http://blog.npmjs.org/post/162869356040/introducing-npx-an-npm-package-runner) from the team behind `npm` that allows you to run npm packages as CLI tools without globally installing them.

 If you used Cordova or Ionic before, you know that the first step before being able to create a project with them is always to create a global installation of their CLI tool by running `npm install -g cordova` or `npm i -g ionic`.
 Then `cordova` or `ionic` becomes available globally in your command line.